Shh! Denver Broncos mum on 11-game losing streak to Chiefs - WHIZ News

 And running back Melvin Gordon lost all 10 of his games against Kansas City while he was with the Chargers, so he’s now 0-12 against the Chiefs in his career.

-The players on the Broncos’ roster who have beaten the Chiefs as members of another team are a combined 6-31.
+The players on the Broncos’ roster who have beaten the Chiefs as members of another team are a combined 6-31 against K.C.

 Throw in McManus’ 2-11 mark and players on this roster who have beaten Kansas City are a combined 8-42.